mmaous/mean-app-azure-linux/README.md

 ## Getting Started <a name = "getting_started"></a>

 &emsp; First, We have to create a virtual machine to host our MEAN web application, to do so, we will use Azure CLI, [Install Azure CLI] if you don't have it installed on your system.
-Or, login to your azure account and use Azure Cloud ps.
+Or, login to your azure account and use Azure Cloud Shell.

 ###  - Create a VM to host your web application <a name="create-vm"></a>